MaterializeInc/materialize/doc/user/content/integrations/dbt.md

 ### Configuration

-`source`, `view`, and `materialized view` materializations accept the following additional configuration options.

 #### Clusters

-Use the [cluster](/sql/create-cluster/) option to specify the cluster in which the materialization is created.
+Use the [cluster](/sql/create-cluster/) option to specify the cluster in which a `materialized view` is created.
 If unspecified, the default cluster for the connection is used.

 ```sql
 {{ config(materialized='materializedview', cluster='cluster_a') }}